-Founded in 2010, the Daily Caller is an American news and opinion website based in Washington, D.C..
-It was founded by Tucker Carlson, a libertarian conservative political pundit, and Neil Patel, former adviser to former Vice President Dick Cheney.
+Founded in 2010, the Daily Caller is an American news and opinion website based in Washington, D.C.
+It was founded by Tucker Carlson, a paleoconservative political pundit, and Neil Patel, a former adviser to former Vice President Dick Cheney.
 The current editor-in-chief is Geoff Ingersol.

 Funded by / Ownership

-The Daily Caller is owned by The Daily Caller, Inc., which does not list its ownership or members.
+The Daily Caller is owned by The Daily Caller, Inc., which does not list its owners or members.
 The website was initially launched after raising $3 million in funding from businessman Foster Friess.
 Currently, the Daily Caller is funded through native online advertising, averaging 30 million+ page views per month.

 Analysis / Bias

 In review, The Daily Caller is a strongly right-leaning news and opinion website that has been involved with publishing controversial and false stories.
 For example, they routinely publish misleading or false information regarding climate change that goes against the consensus of science.
 The Daily Caller has also published articles by Jason Kessler, a white supremacist who organized a rally of hundreds of white nationalists in Charlottesville.
 They subsequently scrubbed those articles after the Charlottesville vehicular homicide incident.

 The Daily Caller frequently uses loaded emotional language that typically favors the right such as this: DEM NOMINEE FOR FLORIDA GOVERNOR IS PROGRESSIVE MAYOR WITH CORRUPTION INVESTIGATION SWIRLING AROUND HIM.
 The Daily Caller usually sources their information to credible media outlets, but sometimes they utilize sources that are factually mixed such as the Daily Wire and Questionable sources such as Judicial Watch.
 In reviewing story content, virtually all favored the right in story selection and wording, while denigrating the left.
-The Daily Caller also promotes a favorable view of President Donald Trump through promotion of his policies.
+The Daily Caller also promotes a favorable view of President Donald Trump through the promotion of his policies.

 - “Former President Bill Clinton and his Clinton Health Access Initiative (CHAI) distributed ‘watered-down’ HIV/AIDS drugs to patients in sub-Saharan Africa.” – FALSE